 Approach

-How can a holistic approach help move you through the hardest moment of your life?
+How can a holistic approach help move you through the hardest transitional changes of your life?

 Every moment of our life has the potential for meaning.
 It isn’t about being grateful in the face of tragedy or a forced happiness.
 It is about finding purpose in our lives that can act as the beacon that guides us through the storms.
 No matter how much we have lost if there is meaning/purpose to our lives we can endure.